Living Math® History Lesson Plans

 Parental participation for the primary and intermediate levels will be necessary to get the most out of this, advanced (approximately 7th grade and up) will have clear enough instructions that parental participation would be related to assistance as needed and follow through.
 But some older students will gain more if a parent studies and discusses the material with them.

-Note re kindergarten: You are welcome to use the booklists and wait on formal lessons for kindergarten.
+You are encouraged to use the booklists and wait on formal lessons for kindergarten to 1st grade.
 If you feel your child is ready or has an interest in activities, however, you may want to give the plan material a try.
 Some families use the materials with this age and spread it out over a long period of time.

 What materials do I need?